Binghamton-University-Roboracer/.github/profile/README.md

 include lane adjustment and the car reacting appropriately based on sign directives.
 The ML platform is implemented on the NVIDIA Jetson Orin Nano (JON) which controls the car’s drive system based on receiving data from an Inertial Movement Unit (IMU), a Lidar sensor, and a camera.
 The ML model is trained using the different sensors.
-The ML platform is built usi Robot Operating System 2 (ROS2) along with different frameworks such as Open Camera Visi (OpenCV), and Pytorch.
+The ML platform is built using Robot Operating System 2 (ROS2) along with different frameworks such as Open Camera Visi (OpenCV), and Pytorch.